NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     then terminate
 </pre>

-<p>Instead of pork bellies, we can swap any other <strong>rightA</strong> for <strong>rightB</strong>, which can be a wide variety of things beside money.
-Drafters can specify very general boilerplate and fill in details for specific contracts later.</p>
+Instead of pork bellies, we can swap any other **rightA** for **rightB**, which can be a wide variety of things beside money.
+Drafters can specify very general boilerplate and fill in details for specific contracts later.

-<h2>Example &ndash; Option Contract</h2>
+## Example &ndash; Option Contract

-<p>We now present another kind of financial contract.
-In this <em>American option</em>, the Holder has the right to buy for $20 (the option strike price) per share one round lot (100 shares) of XYZ Corp on or before the last trading day of August.
-These kinds of contracts are called "derivatives" because the call option is derived from the underlying right (here a stock).</p>
+We now present another kind of financial contract.
+In this _American option_, the Holder has the right to buy for $20 (the option strike price) per share one round lot (100 shares) of XYZ Corp on or before the last trading day of August.
+These kinds of contracts are called "derivatives" because the call option is derived from the underlying right (here a stock).

 <pre>
 callOptionAmerican (rightA="1 round lot XYZ Corp.",